craigbuckler/typist.js/README.md

 </ul>
 ```

-The following code segments have the same result; an item is typed three times using a delay of 300-500ms between characters once it appears in view:
+The following code types text three times using a delay of 300-500ms between characters once it appears in view:

 ```html
 <p